A Macintosh History 85.10

-A few pages further on, after page 14, we find a double-spread advertisement from Infocom.
+A few pages later, after page 14, we find a double-spread advertisement from Infocom.
 Adventure games are big sellers in 1985.

 You open the door.
 Slumped behind the desk is the body of Veronica Ashcroft.
 Her mask has been pulled off.
 Around her neck is the agent of death, a rope.
 In fact, it’s your lariat, which you got tired of carrying around and hung in the closet with your coat.

 The Digital Antiquarian is the place to read more about Suspect and its history:

 An inevitable footnote to any discussion of Suspect must be the gala that Infocom held to promote it at the January 1985 CES.
 It was by far the largest party the company ever gave, yet another marker of the high-water point this period represents.

 Text adventures sales were in decline by 1985, and Infocom would be sold to Activision the following year.
 However, a new generation of graphic adventures was around the corner with Deja Vu: A Nightmare Comes True (Jan ‘86).